 Use a data backup and recovery plan for all critical information.
 Perform (and test) regular backups to limit the impact of data or system loss and to expedite the recovery process.
 Know that network-connected backups can also be affected by ransomware.
 Critical backups should be isolated from the network for maximum protection.

 Things like keeping your operating system and software up-to-date with the latest patches are crucial.
 Vulnerable applications and operating systems are the targets of most attacks.
-We have many tips on our best practices page.
+We have many tips in our Education and Awareness section.

 Phishes are tricky, do not follow unsolicited Web links in emails.
 Check out our Phishing resources for more information.